Deep-Symmetry/carabiner/README.md

 ## Usage

-If you are on a Mac OS X, Windows x64, or Rapberry Pi system, you can download the executable from the [releases](https://github.com/brunchboy/carabiner/releases) page.
+If you are on a Mac OS X, Windows x64, or Raspberry Pi system, you can download the executable from the [releases](https://github.com/brunchboy/carabiner/releases) page.
 Then just open a terminal window, and run it: